15 Expats Talk about Health Insurance and Healthcare in Chile

 We asked expats in Chile if they have access to public healthcare in Chile.
 And, if they do have access, what is it like.
 They wrote...

 "The pandemic has had a significant impact on the healthcare system in Chile.
 The government has implemented a number of measures to ensure that the healthcare system is able to cope with the increased demand for services.
 These measures include increasing the number of hospital beds, expanding the number of medical personnel, and providing additional resources to the healthcare system.
 Despite these efforts, the healthcare system has been overwhelmed by the number of patients seeking care.
 Many hospitals have had to turn away patients due to lack of space and resources.
 Additionally, the government has implemented strict social distancing measures, which have made it difficult for people to access healthcare services.
-Despite these challenges, the healthcare system in Chile has been able to provide quality care to those in need," remarked one expat living in Chile.
+Despite these challenges, the healthcare system in Chile has been able to provide quality care to those in need," mentioned one expat in Chile.

 What advice do you have for expats having a baby in Chile?